Godfrey Mwakikagile: Early life and family

+Sam Nujoma, the leader of Namibia's liberation movement SWAPO who became the first president of Namibia after the country won independence, travelled on a Tanzanian passport (Number 173309) for security reasons as a citizen of Tanzania using John Mwakangale's last name as Sam Mwakangale.
+He was given the passport after he met John Mwakangale in 1969 when Mwakangale was Regional Commissioner of Dodoma where SWAPO had established its military training camps for its freedom fighters, authorised by President Nyerere.
+Other freedom fighters from the countries of southern Africa under white minority rule were also given Tanzanian passports without using their real names.

+Also Kanyama Chiume, who became Malawi's first Minister of Foreign Affairs, stayed for some time at John Mwakangale's house in Mwakangale's home village of Makandana on the outskirts of Tukuyu during the struggle for Malawi's independence when the country was known as Nyasaland under British colonial rule.
+Chiume lived in Tanganyika since his childhood.
+He attended primary school and secondary school in Tanganyika and spoke Swahili fluently like a native speaker.
+He was a schoolmate and classmate of Rashidi Kawawa who became prime minister of Tanganyika and later vice president of Tanzania.

 Professor John Iliffe in his book, A Modern History of Tanganyika, described John Mwakangale as a "vehement nationalist."

 Mwakangale was also described as the most "anti-white" and "anti-British" member of the government and was very defensive of the interests of African workers.

 He did not even want American Peace Corps in Tanzania.
 In his book Reflections on Race Relations: A Personal Odyssey, Godfrey Mwakikagile wrote that John Mwakangale accused American Peace Corps of causing trouble, including attempting to overthrow the government, and bluntly stated: “These people are not here for peace, they are here for trouble.
 We do not want any more Peace Corps”, according to a report, "M.P.
 Attacks American Peace Corps," which was the main story on the front page of the Tanganyika Standard, 12 June 1964.